Dovish Fed, Greek worries push German Bund yields lower

 LONDON, June 18 (Reuters) - German Bund yields fell on Thursday after the U.S. Federal Reserve reduced its growth and federal funds rate forecasts, while the deadlock in talks for a vital Greek debt deal increased demand for safe haven assets.

-The euro zone markets most vulnerable to contagion from Greece -- Italy, Spain and Portugal -- underperformed.
+The euro zone markets most vulnerable to contagion from Greece - Italy, Spain and Portugal - underperformed and their borrowing costs edged up.
 Hopes of a breakthrough on Thursday at a meeting of European finance ministers, once seen as the last opportunity for an agreement to help Greece avoid default and stay in the euro, looked increasingly remote.

 However, the Fed said 2015 growth was still likely to be strong enough to support an interest rate increase later in the year.

-Spanish, Italian and Portuguese 10-year yields could not keep up with their German equivalent and were only a tad lower on the day at 2.28 percent, 2.29 percent and 3.14 percent, respectively.
+Spanish, Italian and Portuguese 10-year yields were a tad higher, the first two at 2.31 percent and the latter at 3.17 percent.

-A minor rise in early trade was reversed, though, after a strong debt auction in Spain, which suggested some investors were using Greek-related sell-offs as buying opportunities.

-Madrid sold 3.5 billion euros worth of bonds, with yields rising from previous auctions, but demand improving.
-France also sold bonds smoothly.

 Greek 10-year yields rose above 13.00 percent.